How uHIT Works

 Where Can Andy Go From Here?

 As Andy’s journey thus far shows, professional hitting can have a lot of ups and downs.
-When he was traded to the Diamondbacks, he was an infielder being discussed in the same breath as multi-year All-Star Paul Goldschmidt.
+When the Cardinals traded him to the Diamondbacks, he was an infielder discussed in the same breath as multi-year All-Star Paul Goldschmidt.

-As tough as things may look for Andy though, the option to his future success may lay in this biting indictment of his hitting problems.
-We know one important difference between when he was moving up and when he stalled: and that was uHIT Custom.
+As tough as things may look for Andy now, the option to his future success may lay in this biting indictment of his hitting problems.
+We know one important difference between when he moved up and when he stalled: and that was uHIT Custom.
 So we hope to have the chance to help Andy prove this journalist wrong, and possibly give the Cardinals (and Nationals) a mega sense of FOMO.

-Finally, we will review the before / after effects of uHIT first.
-This info is a summary of what’s included in our original case study on these players here.
-All on-field data for Irving is taken from here.
-We then look at what Irving has done since then.
+Firstly, we will review the before / after effects of uHIT first.
+Secondly, we provide a summary of what’s included in our original case study on these players here.
+Thirdly, we took all on-field data for Irving from here.
+Finally, we then look at what Irving has done since using uHIT Custom.

 -